Chasmiccoder/Algos-for-Amigos/README.md

 <img src="./algos_for_amigos_logo.png" alt="Amigos Banner">

-## All the Algorithms you'll ever need xD
+## All the Algorithms you'll ever need :D

 This repository contains all the algorithms we have encountered in the fields of Computer Science, Mathematics and Physics!
 <br><br>